The Token Meter Becomes the Budget

 The AI bubble question is too often framed as a binary: either the technology is fake, or the spending is justified.
 That is too simple.
 A technology can be real and still be overcapitalized.
 A workflow can be useful and still be priced badly.
 A bubble can fund infrastructure and still misallocate power, water, labor, and institutional attention.

-A June 2026 arXiv paper on AI financial-bubble dynamics gives a more careful frame: AI may be a real technological revolution with localized bubble dynamics.
-That is the right caution.
+A June 2026 arXiv preprint on AI financial-bubble dynamics gives a more careful frame: AI may be a real technological revolution with localized bubble dynamics.
+That is the right caution, and it should be treated as a preprint rather than settled macroeconomic evidence.
 The token-meter problem is not proof that all model use is worthless.
 It is proof that usage alone cannot carry the burden that executives, investors, vendors, and managers have placed on it.

 The most important residue of a bubble may not be the failed valuation.
 It may be the installed habit.
 If institutions normalize model-mediated work before they can measure quality, contest outputs, preserve records, control permissions, and price usage honestly, the crash will not simply remove excess.
 It will leave behind interfaces people have learned to depend on without learning to govern.